 Plymouth does not have a wooden angel, but it does have a well-known monument derived from a ship's figurehead: the "King Billy" in the Devonport Dockyard, which once adorned a warship belonging to William of Orange.

-Dartmouth does have a restaurant called The Carved Angel (now The New Angel), which suggests there might have been a more angelic monument there once.
+Dartmouth does have a restaurant called The Carved Angel (now The New Angel), which suggests there might have been an angelic monument there once.